 Trigger: schedule.
 Action: Snapshot "Closing."
 30 minutes before closing, volume in all zones smoothly decreases by 30%.
 At 23:00 — terrace turns off, bar drops to 20%, hall to 15%.
 At 23:30 — all zones turn off.
 System enters sleep mode until next morning.

-In our example, NWP panels are installed in each private room and at the bar.
-Other zones are managed only via AUDAC Touch 2 (manager/owner) or automatically by schedule.
+In our example, each private room has a pair: NWP300 (audio input via 3.5 mm/BT) + NCP105 (volume and source control).
+The bartender has NWP400 + NCP105.
+Other zones are managed via AUDAC Touch™ (manager/owner) or automatically by schedule.

 TouchLink™: virtual zones without rewiring